I’m Allison House, an independent designer and visual artist.

 Later that summer, I was tapped to direct and animate a full-length music video for Tweedy's debut song, "Summer Noon".

-If you want to learn more, I've done a handful of podcasts and Q&A interviews about my transition from product design to 3D.
+If you want to learn more, I've done a lot of podcasts, interviews, and speaking events about my transition from product design to 3D.
 The newest ones are below.

 Life Before 3D

 A Very Brief History

 I was one of the first designers at Dropbox, where I worked on growth, onboarding, and Dropbox for Business.
 I also created Dropbox's Origins, a talk series about women who design best-in-class software.